Habitation Observation Report

 0-15% – no cause for concern.

-25-30% – remedial action required, motorhome may already show signs of damp or water ingress.
+25-30% – remedial action is required, as the motorhome may already show signs of dampness or water ingress.

-Over 30% – severe structural damage may be occurring, take immediate action.
+Take immediate action over 30% – severe structural damage may occur.

 Fire and safety

 We incorporate an assessment of the smoke, carbon monoxide detectors, fire extinguishers and fire blankets.
-Dates and housing units are inspected ensure that it is secure.
+Dates and housing units are inspected to ensure that they are secure.

 Underbody and Body Work

-We check all corner steadies and folding steps for operation and stability, along with checking the condition and security of all underslung tanks and pipes.
-Observations will be made of the windows, doors, pop top roof, and attachments for operation and security.
-The outer body panels and roof will be given a visual check for signs of damage.
+We check all corner steadies, folding steps for operation and stability, and the condition and security of all underslung tanks and pipes.
+We will also observe the windows, doors, pop-top roof, and attachments for operation and security.
+Finally, we will visually check the outer body panels and roof for signs of damage.

 Extra Tests